-Tirana still has a very east-European feel to it, mainly due to its Stalinist architecture (very few old buildings remain) and Eighties fashions, but it’s developing rapidly.
-In fact, I only saw one horse and cart in the town centre.
-The bars along Deshmoret e 4 Shkurti (near the Hotel President) seem pretty lively if rather commercial.
+Tirana still has a very east-European feel to it, mainly due to the Stalinist architecture (very few older buildings remain) and the 80s fashions, but it’s developing rapidly.
+I only saw the one horse and cart in the city centre.
+The bars along Deshmoret e 4 Shkurti (near the Hotel President) seem pretty lively but rather commercial.

 There are lots of good restaurants in Tirana but most seem to only have Italian or international food as local people tend to want something different to what they get at home.
 I did manage to track down a couple of places selling traditional Albanian dishes though:

-A very popular place with locals and foreigners alike.
+A very popular place with locals and out of towners alike.
 I gave the Italian selection a miss and went instead for Liver Fergese, tender chunks of tasty liver in a sauce of tomato, onion, spicy pepper, ground maize, cheese and curd garnished with two sticks of cornbread and a hot chilli (A) served in a sizzling skillet, along with chips (B) and a huge ‘village’ salad of tomato, lettuce, cucumber (B) and delicious olives and spring onions (A).
-(The fruit and veg is generally organic here due to the farmers being too poor to afford pesticides!)
 The draught Birra Tirana is also excellent (A).
 My bill came to a paltry 1500 lek.
-On another occasion, I was also brought here to lunch on some delicious korca meatballs (A), baked ‘white’ cheese (A) and another Village salad.
+On another occasion, I was also taken here lunch on some delicious korca meatballs (A), baked ‘white’ cheese (A) and another Village salad.
 The decor is trad but nothing special.
 Service is good.

 Paidhaqe are flame-grilled lamb chops.
 If I’d had more time I would have done as the locals do and go out to Sauke or another nearby village where the restaurants specialise in this typical weekend treat.
 However, this place was ok though despite the drab decor and a lack of atmosphere on a Tuesday night.
 I had a plate of about ten chops, a Greek salad, plate of chips, bruschetta (B) and a bottle of Merlot (C), which was drinkable but maybe go for the Syrah recommended in the menu instead.
 The highlight for me though was an excellent glass of homemade Muscat Raki (A), a kind of grappa.
 With a plate of complimentary sliced apple sprinkled with cinnamon, the bill came to 1615 lek which was very reasonable.